Fxztam/roogeos/README.md

 ### Download Ring-of-Oracle-GeoJSON

-Download from ![Ring-of-Oracle-GeoJSON] (https://github.com/Fxztam/roogeos) and unzip it.
+Download from : [Ring-of-Oracle-GeoJSON repository](https://github.com/Fxztam/roogeos) and unzip it.

 Following GeoJSON test data a included: